Aadit017/golang-practice/README.md

-# Learning Golang under 72 hours
+# Learning Golang
 ![Go Logo](https://d1q6f0aelx0por.cloudfront.net/product-logos/library-golang-logo.png)
 Hey there , Im [Aadit](https://github.com/Aadit017) , a second year student currently pursuing ece with passion for coding.
-I've currently taken on this challenge to learn Golang within 72 hours and create a Demo Terminal [like hyperterminal] using golang and serveral other dependencies.
+I've currently taken on this challenge to learn Golang and create a Demo Terminal [like hyperterminal] using golang and serveral other dependencies.
 I'll be mentioning the sources used as I move along the way.

 ##  Index
 1. [Sources](https://github.com/Aadit017/golang-practice#sources-used)